George Sterling: The Play of Everyman

 When Songs was published, Sterling was in Los Angeles working on a play.
 The Play of Everyman is his adaptation of Austrian writer Hugo von Hofmannsthal's German play Jedermann.
 Lavish productions of Sterling's The Play of Everyman in 1917 and 1936 were acclaimed by critics and boosted the careers of people involved.
 Sterling's adaptation was also staged in 1941 in New York City.

+The Binding of the Beast and Other War Verse

 For months Sterling had called for the United States to join the Great War to support the Allies.
 Congress voted for the U.S. to enter World War I on April 6, 1917.
 Sterling joined a pro-war group of writers called the Vigilantes, pledging to write pieces to support Allied efforts.
 At Alexander Robertson's request, Sterling gathered 28 of his war poems for a new book, The Binding of the Beast and Other War Verse.
 It was published in time for Christmas 1917.
-Sterling warned Clark Ashton Smith: "My little book of war-verse is out … it's verse and not poetry."
+Sterling warned Clark Ashton Smith: "My little book of war-verse is out ... it's verse and not poetry."

-At the end of 1917, Sterling's poem "The Glass of Time," about reflections in a lake at Jack London's Beauty Ranch, was chosen one of the best poems of the year.
+At the end of 1917, Sterling's poem "The Glass of Time", about reflections in a lake at Jack London's Beauty Ranch, was chosen one of the best poems of the year.